jborkows/home-lub-fun/README.md

 - [x] use ssl and traefik for the web app
 - [-] expose dashboard -> failure with dashboard certificate
 - [x] autodeploy after image in dockerhub is updated, partial success, I can add script and cronjob with adding annotation to deployment, failure to use argoCD or flux without github connection
+- [ ] create pod using operator sdk which will change the image in deployment when someone hits it